xieshiyao/xerus/doc/new/documentation.md

 # Documentation

+__warnStart

+This Documentation is still **work in progress**.
+Several Sections are currently missing but will hopefully be added shortly.

+__warnEnd

 This is the semi-complete documentation of the `xerus` library.
 It does not provide you with precise function declarations or class hierarchies (check out the [doxygen documentation](doxygen) for those) but instead focuses on small working code snippets to demonstrate `xerus`'s capabilities.